The Ripple Effect: how to be the change in a turbulent world

 Effortlessly, ever-so-gently, we’ll set this world awash with love and kindness.

-And even though our ripple effect may not ever hit the headlines, it’s definitely the type of groundswell you want to be part of.
-Keep at it, every day, even when – especially when – the news tells you otherwise.
+And even if your ripple effect never hits the headlines, it’s definitely the type of groundswell you want to be part of.
+Keep at it, every day, even when – especially when – the news makes you feel like it might not be working.

 PS: for more help with navigating turbulent waters, check out this interview where I share seven strategies for how to thrive in changing times.